mesosphere/universe/docs/tutorial/GetStarted.md

 (Note : If you need to add a config property after your package revision has been committed to Universe, you have to bump your package version and create new package.
 So be sure to add all the config properties that you need.)

 #### resource.json
-This file contains all of the externally hosted resources (E.g. Docker images, HTTP objects and images) needed to install the application.
+This file contains all of the externally hosted resources (e.g. Docker images, HTTP objects and images) needed to install the application.
 It also contains the `cli` section that can be used to allow a package to configure native CLI subcommands for several platforms and architectures.

 Below is the resource file that we use for our package.
-We have provided our earlier published docker-user-name/time-server:part1 image under the `docker` json field here.
+We have provided our earlier published `docker-user-name/time-server:part1` image under the `docker` JSON field here.
 Note that giving a Docker image is optional and we can have other ways to execute the binary.
 As mentioned earlier, The package `cassandra` doesn't use a Docker image to install the binary; instead, it tells Marathon to run a shell command.
 It has all the dependencies it needs because they are specified as URIs in `resource.json`

 ```
 {